 A: For starters, the 21W model is able to generate more power – it delivers up to 3.5A, while the 10W is able to deliver up to 1.85A.
-On top of that, the 21W version has a built-in ammeter which indicates the power of the current generated by solar charger, allowing you to choose the best angle to sun rays.
 Another difference is the charging time - with 21W version it is shorter.
 And lastly, a 21W version has a special port for iOS devices which has a charging restart function, which is very important for anyone using Apple devices!

 Q: Why does the 21W model has a special port for iOS?

 A: Usually iPhones stop charging when there is a drop in power, and that happens quite frequently with solar chargers, all it takes is a cloud passing by for the current to change slightly.
 Our iOS ports (which are available only on the 21W model) have a re-start function, so the charging will resume shortly.